-Compare Free Bets, Bonuses & Betting Offers from UK’s Best Bookies
+Free Bets, Betting Offers & Welcome Bonuses from Best Bookies

-Do you want to claim free bets?
-Then you have reached the best website to compare the bookies’ sign-up and welcome offers.
-FreeBets.xyz highlights the best bonuses from the UK’s major online bookmakers, including the latest enhanced odds and special betting offers.
-This website is run by punters and we bet on sports on a daily basis, so are constantly checking for the best performing firms.
+FreeBets.xyz compares the top bookies’ sign-up and welcome offers.
+We highlight the biggest bonuses from the UK’s major online bookmakers, including enhanced odds and special betting offers.
+This website is run by punters who bet on sports on a daily basis, so we are constantly checking for the best performing firms.
 We wager with all the recommended companies here, so you can trust our bookies’ reviews.
-We only approve those online bookmakers that are safe and offer an impressive all-round service.
-We either omit or advise that you steer clear of the ones that are not up to scratch.
-What follows are the star performers and we start with a firm offering a freebie that is not usually available for sports betting, a No Deposit Bonus:
+We only approve online bookmakers that are safe and offer an excellent all-round service.
+We either ignore or tell you to avoid those that are no good.
+Here are the best bookmakers to join:

 Bet £5 Get £20, one of the best free bets from Coral Bookies